Field Trips to Jaemor

 *Two teachers per 20 students are free of charge.

-*We do request that groupps have a minimum of 20 participants in order to book afield trip.
-If you have any questions please contact Caroline.
+*We do request that groups have a minimum of 20 participants in order to book afield trip.

 Why schedule a field trip at Jaemor Farms?
 Our family has owned and operated the land at Jaemor Farms for 107 years, and the farm market on Hwy 365 since 1981.
 The land we farm is our life, and we recognize the importance of using it as a teaching tool for consumers.
 We want to share with you the fresh produce industry first hand!